 - Zone # displays the zone number.
 This will be assigned automatically for major zones and major sub-zones.
-For zones, you can select an acceptable number from the drop-down list. - Description displays the name and/or description of the zone. - Status Updates displays a if the item contains any status update notes. - Attachment displays a paper clip icon if one or more files or URLs have been attached to the corresponding item.
+For zones, you can select an acceptable number from the drop-down list. - Description displays the name and/or description of the zone. - Status Updates displays if the item contains any status update notes. - Attachment displays a paper clip icon if one or more files or URLs have been attached to the corresponding item.
 It displays if a Description and Operation (D&O) document is one of the attached files. - Flag displays a flag for the item, if desired.
 The available flags are: Complete (indicated by a green flag), In Progress (indicated by a yellow flag) and Incomplete (indicated by a red flag).
 In all ReliaSoft applications, flags are displayed in the interface only and do not affect analysis results or reports. - User Access displays an icon when the item is inaccessible.
-(See Status Indicators.)
+(See Status Indicators.) - If the item is in use by another user, an in use icon will be displayed.
+Point to the in-use icon to display the name of the user who is accessing the item. - If you do not have the item permissions needed to edit the item, a restricted access icon will be displayed. - Standard Zonal Analysis displays T if a standard zonal analysis has been created for the zone.

-- If the item is in use by another user, an in use icon $\stackrel{\bullet}{\sim}$ will be displayed.
-Point to the inuse icon to display the name of the user who is accessing the item. - Standard Zonal Analysis displays $\mathbb{R}^n$ if a standard zonal analysis has been created for the zone. - Enhanced Zonal Analysis displays # if an enhanced zonal analysis has been created for the zone. - L/HIRF Analysis is shown only in non-LHSI projects.
+- Enhanced Zonal Analysis displays F if an enhanced zonal analysis has been created for the zone. - L/HIRF Analysis is shown only in non-LHSI projects.
 If shown, this column displays if a lightning/high intensity radiated field (L/HIRF) analysis has been created for the zone.